pensopay/woocommerce-pensopay/README.txt

 *  Bugfix: Corrected a few unchecked variables that caused php notices in error logs.

 == Upgrade Notice ==
-= 4.6.0 =
+= 5.0.0 =
-4.6.0 is a major update and requires data migration.
-We strongly recommend saving a backup of your database before upgrading this plugin!
+5.0.0 removes support for WC versions below 3.0.
+Make sure to perform tests of the plugin on a test/staging environment before upgrading.